top of page

 Will my extended health benefits cover counselling?

-Yes, most benefits plans cover at least a portion RCC sessions.
-I do not bill directly; you will be emailed a detailed receipt after each session which you can submit for reimbursement.
+Yes, most extended health plans cover at least a portion RCC sessions.
+We provide direct billing for most major insurance providers or you may ask to be emailed a detailed receipt after each session which you can submit for reimbursement.
 I understand counselling is expensive to pay out of pocket & I want everyone to have access to the support they need.
-To help make this possible I partner with Howe Sound Women’s Centre, Sea to Sky Community Services, the First Nations Health Authority & Vail employee benefits to help make counselling possible for those who would otherwise not have access.
-Feel free to reach out if you would like to learn more.
+To help make this possible I partner with a number of community agencies including: Pearls Place, Tantalus Wellspring, Wirth, Sea to Sky Community Services, Whistler Community Services, Crime Victim Assistance Services, the First Nations Health Authority & Vail employee benefits to help make counselling accessible.
+I also offer sliding scale counselling.
+Please reach out if you would like to learn more.

 When should I stop counselling?

 When you reach your desired outcome, or you no longer find it helpful or necessary.
 The relationship with your therapist is an important factor in how successful therapy will be.
-If you do not feel I am a good fit for you I am happy to refer you to someone who may be a better fit.
-You deserve the best mental health care & I am happy to support you in finding the support that is right for you!
+If at any point you do not feel I am a good fit for you I am happy to refer you to someone who may be more suited.
+You deserve the best mental health care & I am happy to support you in finding the support that is right for you.

 How is the cost of sessions determined?

-My rates are based on the BCACC recommendations.
-If you would like to learn more check out the BCACC website at: https://bcacc.ca/how-to-choose-a-counsellor/
+Rates are based on the BCACC recommendations.
+See booking page for details, you may also like to check out the BCACC website at: https://bcacc.ca/how-to-choose-a-counsellor/

 bottom of page